Vanderbilt UP Authors Featured in Ken Burns's Country Music

-Lost Delta Found to Be Inducted into the Blues Hall of Fame
+Lost Delta Found Inducted into the Blues Hall of Fame

-Lost Delta Found: Rediscovering the Fisk University–Library of Congress Coahoma County Study, 1941–1942 will be inducted into the Blues Hall of Fame as a "Classic of Blues Literature" on May 8.
+Lost Delta Found: Rediscovering the Fisk University–Library of Congress Coahoma County Study, 1941–1942 has been inducted into the Blues Hall of Fame as a "Classic of Blues Literature."

-In its official announcement for the 2019 Blues Hall of Fame inductee class, the Blues Foundation calls Lost Delta Found a "revelatory historical work" and praises the book for its "unique and valuable perspective on the pioneering Coahoma County study . . .
+In its official announcement for the 2019 Blues Hall of Fame inductee class, the Blues Foundation called Lost Delta Found a "revelatory historical work" and praised the book for its "unique and valuable perspective on the pioneering Coahoma County study . . .
 Written by African American scholars from Fisk University, Lost Delta Found documents their crucial but often overlooked work on the project."

 Other 2019 inductees into the Blues Hall of Fame include Aretha Franklin, Booker T. & the MGs, Count Basie, Ida Cox, Pee Wee Crayton, and Moe Asch, along with recordings by Muddy Waters, Ray Charles, B.B.
 King, and Elmore James.

 For more on this announcement, visit the Blues Foundation's website:

 Gianna Mosser Named Director of Vanderbilt University Press